Detection and Mitigation of Byzantine Attacks in Distributed Training: Related Work and Summary of Contributions

 \subsection{Contributions}

-In this paper, we propose novel techniques which combine \emph{redundancy}, \emph{detection}, and \emph{robust aggregation} for Byzantine resilience under a variety of attack modes.
-We initially present \emph{Aspis}, a subset-based assignment scheme for allocating tasks to workers in strong adversarial settings: omniscient, colluding adversaries, up to $q$ adversaries that can change at each iteration.
+In this paper, we propose novel techniques which combine \emph{redundancy}, \emph{detection}, and \emph{robust aggregation} for Byzantine resilience under a range of attack models and assumptions on the dataset/loss function.

-In the second part of the paper, we consider weaker attacks: adversaries chosen randomly with limited collusion abilities, changing only after a few iterations at a time.
+Our first scheme \emph{Aspis} is a subset-based assignment method for allocating tasks to workers in strong adversarial settings: up to $q$ omniscient, colluding adversaries that can change at each iteration.
+We also consider weaker attacks: adversaries chosen randomly with limited collusion abilities, changing only after a few iterations at a time.
 It is conceivable that Aspis should continue to perform well with weaker attacks.
-However, as discussed later (Section \ref{sec:motivation_aspis_plus}), Aspis requires large batch sizes (in the mini-batch SGD).
+However, as discussed later (Section \ref{sec:motivation_aspis_plus}), Aspis requires large batch sizes (for the mini-batch SGD).
 It is well-recognized that large batch sizes often cause performance degradation in training \cite{bottou_optimization}.
 Accordingly, for this class of attacks, we present a different algorithm called \emph{Aspis+} that can work with much smaller batch sizes.
 Both Aspis and Aspis+ use combinatorial ideas to assign the tasks to the worker nodes.
-These allow us to upper bound the fraction of distorted gradients.
-Our work builds on our initial work in \cite{arxiv_full_aspis} and makes the following contributions.
+Our work builds on our initial work in \cite{aspis_isit} and makes the following contributions.

-\begin{itemize} \item Under strong attacks, we propose an attack on Aspis and prove that it is \emph{optimal} in distorting as many files as possible.
+\begin{itemize} \item We demonstrate a worst-case upper bound (under any possible attack) on the fraction of corrupted gradients when Aspis is used.
 Even in this adverse scenario, our method enjoys a reduction in the fraction of corrupted gradients of more than 90\% compared with DETOX \cite{detox}.
 A weaker variation of this attack is where the adversaries do not collude and act randomly.
 In this case, we demonstrate that the Aspis protocol allows for detecting all the adversaries.
 In both scenarios, we provide theoretical guarantees on the fraction of corrupted gradients.

+\item In the setting where the dataset is distributed i.i.d. and the loss function is strongly convex and other technical conditions hold, we demonstrate a proof of convergence for Aspis.
+We demonstrate numerical results on the linear regression problem in this part; these show the advantage of Aspis over competing methods such as DETOX.